StanisKo/MGME/flow.md

         |
         |
         v
-        Where index of first-level array is the int of the odd, Index of second-level array is the chaos factor of adventure And each value of second-level array is an array of 3 ints: lowest margin, target value, highest margin
+        Where index of first-level array is the the odd, Index of second-level array is the chaos factor of adventure And each value of second-level array is an array of 3 ints: lowest margin, target value, highest margin
             |